Home Safety for Seniors

 Falls are the number-one cause of fatal injuries for older people, and even a fracture can put you in the hospital and make it harder to remain independent.
 But the following precautions should dramatically decrease your chances of taking a spill:

 Watch that telephone cord.
-Remove any cords that cross the areas where you walk, and consider getting a cordless phone if you like to stroll around while you talk.
+If you still have a landline, remove any cords that cross the areas where you walk.
+Besides your cell phone, consider getting a cordless landline phone if you like to stroll around while you talk.

 Accident-proof your bathroom.
 Because it's often soapy, slippery, and wet, the bathroom is one of the most dangerous rooms in your home.
 Line your bathtub or shower with a nonslip rubber mat or abrasive strips, and consider installing one or more grab bars.
 Never use a towel rack to steady yourself: it can fall off the wall and take you with it.